the-nightling/RRT_Matlab/readme.md

 Run addpath_RRT.m to add repository to Matlab path.

 ### Basic RRT
-Basic RRT implementaions in 2D and 3D.
+Basic RRT implementations in 2D and 3D.

 ### Simple Pendulum
 Uses RRT for swing-up of a simple pendulum.